The most common form of accommodation is the initial accommodation centres and then privately owned flats and houses.

 In the centres food is provided at fixed times.
 There is little choice but sometimes people who make their needs known will be given food that is more suitable for them.
 One of the centres, opened in 2017, provides self-catering accommodation with cooking facilities and vouchers for a local supermarket.
 This system has not been extended to other centres.

-Lighting is not always sufficient, since it may in some centres be turned off.
 Rooms are generally lockable, but the fact of sharing with a stranger removes some of the benefit and practicality of this.

 In the initial accommodation centres, there is no guarantee that single people will be accommodated on single sex corridors; this is the practice in some centres but not in others.
 The Home Affairs select Committee received several reports of women feeling unsafe and made strong recommendations in this regard.
 It was also critical of the conditions for pregnant women and new born babies.

 The initial accommodation is for a short stay (government advice is that it should usually be for 3-4 weeks).
 Asylum seekers are able to go outside at any time.